In vitro fertilization (IVF) refers to the union of the woman's egg and the man's sperm in the laboratory with the aim of generating embryos.

-There exist several medical protocols to stimulate the ovaries, although in general they involve administering gonadotropins and GnRH analogs.
-Your reproductive endocrinologist (RE) will determine the most appropriate protocol for you.
+There are several medical protocols to stimulate the ovary, although they generally consist of the administration of gonadotropins and GnRH analogs.
+The doctor will establish the most appropriate treatment for each patient.

 In the words of Elena Martín Hidalgo, MD, controlled ovarian stimulation is just a process whereby the hormones that typically participate in the reproduction process are administered artificially.
 According to Dr. Martín Hidalgo, this process can last up to 14 days on average, depending on each case.